7jep7/plc-copilot/FRONTEND_INTEGRATION_GUIDE.md

 {
   "conversation_id": "uuid-string",
   "stage": "gather_requirements",
-  "response": "Based on your conveyor system requirements, I need to understand your safety priorities to ensure proper implementation.\n\n[This field contains the full AI response context]", "next_stage": "gather_requirements", "suggested_actions": [
+  "response": "What safety features do you require for your conveyor system?", "next_stage": "gather_requirements", "gathering_requirements_estimated_progress": 0.3, "suggested_actions": [
     "Select your required safety features from the options below" ],